Table of contents:

 - Develop tailored employee retention programs:

-Most importantly, to strengthen your tailored retention plans, reinforce high-level data infrastructure to make these data-driven decisions and track their progress.
+Most importantly, to strengthen your tailored employee retention plans, reinforce high-level data infrastructure to make these data-driven decisions and track their progress.
 Invest in a user-friendly system to continually conduct surveys, discover pain points and take swift actions.
-Deploying a steady tool will facilitate your employees’ journey articulating the increase in employee satisfaction from your retention strategy.
+Deploying a steady tool will facilitate your employees’ journey articulating the increase in satisfaction from your employee retention strategy.

 - Allow flexible work arrangements: